 CarInsurance.com Insights

-These factors create a challenging financial environment for drivers, making car insurance a significant financial burden that often exceeds the national average.
+These factors create a challenging financial environment for drivers, making car insurance a significant burden that often exceeds the national average.

 The table below shows the 25 most expensive cities for car insurance in the U.S.